 *Based on feedback from our alumni, these resources have been cited as helpful starting points in studying for these important exams.
 We do not specifically endorse any of these materials and understand individuals’ preparation needs will vary.

 Before pre-service training (PST), you will build your foundational knowledge about the teaching profession through online coursework.
 You will complete self-guided enrollment modules, which include reading, videos, guided reflection, and an assessment at the end.

-You’ll begin your commitment with a rigorous, five-week pre-service training (PST) that is centered on field experience.
-PST will begin late May, with a mandatory orientation held prior to training.
-You will study proven teaching techniques and begin to develop the in-depth content knowledge that great teachers use every day to advance student learning and can expect to practice these techniques intensively, both with peers and with real students in summer school classrooms.
-Rather than overwhelming you with training, we focus first on mastery of four foundational teaching skills before shifting to more advanced practices.
+You’ll begin your commitment to your students with a rigorous, six-week pre-service training (PST) program that is centered on field experience.
+You will study proven teaching techniques and begin to develop the in-depth content knowledge that great teachers use every day to advance student learning.
+You can expect to practice these techniques intensively, both with peers and with real students in summer school classrooms.
+Rather than overwhelming you with training that is a mile wide but an inch deep, we focus first on mastery of four foundational teaching skills before shifting to more advanced practices.

 There are three main elements to summer training:

 - Skill Building Sessions – During skill building sessions, program instructors teach foundational skills such as lesson planning and delivery, classroom management techniques and content specific strategies.